sim642/shy/README.md

 for which the help should be shown, e.g. `shy help add`.
 If a command has subcommands, they will be listed in the help and their help can also be viewed, e.g. `shy help author name`.

+### Author information setup
+`shy gauthor` command can be used to set author's details globally which will be stored in a config file under home directory.
+`shy author` sets repository's author details for a specific repository.

 ### Initialization
 #### New repository
 Run `shy init` in any directory to initialize a shy repository in that directory.